SudeeptaGiri/AI-Career-Navigator/README.md

 |---|---|
 | ![register](img/signup.png) | ![login](img/login.png) |

-* The dashboard keeps the track of the user's progress and also gives the user some additional options and features so that he can get a guided and defined path for his career.
+* The dashboard keeps track of the user's progress and also gives the user some additional options and features so that he can get a guided and defined path for his career.

 ![dashboard](img/dashboard.png)

-* The users also have an option where they need to enter their career related details, and based on those inputs and AI's suggestions, some recommended career options are given to the user with some follow up questions to test their knowledge for the same.
+* The users also have an option where they need to enter their career-related details, and based on those inputs and AI's suggestions, some recommended career options are given to the user with some follow-up questions to test their knowledge for the same.

 | Prediction Window 1 | Prediction Window 2 |
 |---|---|